 In support of the vision and mission of the organization, Cleveland Rape Crisis Center is committed to:

-- Serve all survivors and those supportive of them, regardless of age, gender, sexual orientation, race, income, ability or religion.
+- Serve all survivors and those supportive of them, regardless of age, gender identity, sexual orientation, race, income, ability or religion.

 - Provide timely access to customized, results-focused services and programs.

-- Create a safe, welcoming, healing and respectful environment where survivors and their families find support.
+- Create a safe, welcoming, healing and respectful environment where survivors and their loved ones find support.

 - Work to end the silence surrounding sexual violence and the stigma found within our community.